 Pupil progress is a tricky topic.
 All too often used synonymously with overly-detailed, workload-heavy paperwork.
 Transformative pupil progress tracking uses fundamental principles aimed at improving pupil outcomes.
 Tracking pupil progress in the classroom is one of the best ways a school can ensure they have involved every stakeholder in a child’s future.
+With the information in this post, you’ll be able to come up with an effective pupil progress tracker!

 There is a fundamental purpose of monitoring pupil progress.
 It is to feed this knowledge back into teaching and learning.
 Without that it is a fruitless endeavour which will, indeed, eat into a lot of time with very little return.
 Some pupil progress focuses too much on a destination rather than the road travelled.
 This is not very rewarding in and of itself.
 Where the focus of pupil progress tracking is on “how do we use this information to better support this child/cohort?” then it becomes well worth every minute spent.